 - Proficiency using PowerPoint, Microsoft Word, and e-mail.

 - Superior oral and written communication skills (during workshops, phone conversations, and e-mails).

 If interested, please apply via the "Apply for this Position" button.
-In your cover letter, please include your desire and ability to work in Milwaukee or Waukesha County or both.
 For additional information contact Director of Programs, Damien DeBuhr, at firstname.lastname@example.org